 TICE fashion is an extremely popular option for the TICE programme.
-Much of the silver stage is about skills, knowledge and developing an understanding about what’s available in the North East region, as well as visiting some insightful companies and individuals, who take time out of their working day to talk about the jobs they do and the company they work for.
+Much of the Explore stage is about skills, knowledge and developing an understanding about what’s available in the North East region, as well as visiting some insightful companies and individuals, who take time out of their working day to talk about the jobs they do and the company they work for.

 For this year’s visits we ventured into a vast range of companies, the North East region has a fantastic fashion scene but we only have one day of tours so we try our utmost to present a great selection to our young fashion students!
 Over 3 different days, over 120 students here’s who we met: